claytonkb/sbc/README.md

 introduce a modified ADDIE that can perform this kind of scaling in an upcoming circuit).

-Note that the MUL element works only for Representation I. For the other representations, a slightly different circuit must be used.
-The AVG2 element will work on both Representation I and III.
+*Note: The MUL element works only for Representation I. For the other representations, a slightly different circuit must be used.
+The AVG2 element will work on both Representation I and III.*

 06_signed_arithmetic.circ
 -------------------------